gonodono/web-widgets/README.md

   anyway because invalidation calls go up and down the hierarchy, and this setup will abort them at the `FrameLayout` because it has zero visible area.

-  If you do find that your page isn't fully prepared before the draw, it might be simplest to add a short `delay()` after `WebShooter`'s `performLayouts()` call.
+  If you use something like the Minimal setups and find that your page isn't fully prepared before the draw, it might be simplest to add a short `delay()` after the `awaitLayout()` call.
 If you'd prefer something like the invalidation approach, we can use `Choreographer` to get frame callbacks and suspend over as many as we like.
-  The demo illustrates this last method with its [`awaitDisplayFrames()`][awaitDisplayFrames] function.
+The project includes the [`awaitDisplayFrames()`][awaitDisplayFrames] function to illustrate how that can be done.

+  The demo's current method uses a `WebView` subclass to monitor its own calls to `invalidate()`, which would be invisible to the framework, but which we can monitor for when they stop.
+A `Flow` and the `debounce()` operator allow us to make a decent guess as to when the `WebView` is done updating.
+This seems to be much more reliable than the previous method, at least in my simple tests.

+  [The previous method][previous-method] is quite similar to the current one.
+  However, it relies on `WebView`'s `VisualStateCallback` as a readiness indicator, and that apparently fires as soon as it can draw anything, whether the page is complete or not, so it takes some guessing as to the appropriate delay.
+If you want to give the previous method a try, be aware that its `awaitDisplayFrames()` has a bug, and you should use the current one.

+  It's true that we could make a flow out of those visual callbacks that's similar to the invalidation flow, and the current method does involve some guessing too, but overall the `invalidate()` tracking seems easier to manage and tweak.

 - There's apparently some issue with older emulators that can cause most pages to render blank, for some reason.
 I think it starts around Pie, going back in